zengm-games/zengm.com/src/posts/2022-06-22-zengm-baseball.md

 <!--more-->

-Since last year the new game was ZenGM Hockey, I think it's interesting to contract baseball and hockey simulation.
+Since last year the new game was ZenGM Hockey, I think it's interesting to contrast baseball and hockey simulation.
 In some sense, baseball simulation is easier.
 The most important part of baseball is the individual interaction between the pitcher and batter, which is easy to simulate.
 And every interaction in baseball is pretty well specified.
 Like if you know the state of the game, you know the right play at all times.

 Hockey's kind of the opposite.
 It's a fluid, creative game where different people do different things at different times.
 That sounds hard to simulate.